droidconKE/droidconKE2022Android/contributing.md

 - All repositories must be suffixed with Repository. ie. `SponsorsRepository`
 - All repository implementations must be suffixed with `DataRepository` ie. `SponsorsDataRepository`
 - All public functions in the ViewModel must be prefixed with `on` and suffixed with `action` ie. `onSignInAction()`
+- All models should suffix the layer then model. ie. `SponsorsDataModel` or `SponsorsDomainModel` or `SponsorsPresentationModel`
+- All mappers should follow the pattern `model-layerFrom-layerTo-mapper` ie. `SponsorDataToDomainMapper`

 ## Coding Style